harleysad/sql-server/README.md

 # SQL Server Docker Compose Setup

+> **⚠️ WARNING:**
+> The host directory specified by `CONTAINER_FOLDER` (used for data persistence) **must be accessible by user and group ID `10001`**, which is the user created inside the container to run SQL Server.
+If the directory permissions are not set correctly, SQL Server will fail to start or may not be able to write data.
+Ensure the folder exists and is owned by UID and GID `10001`:
+>
+> ```bash
+> sudo mkdir -p /your/host/folder/sql-server
+> sudo chown -R 10001:10001 /your/host/folder/sql-server
+> ```
+> Replace `/your/host/folder` with your actual path.

 This project provides a ready-to-use `docker-compose.yml` for running Microsoft SQL Server in a containerized environment.
 It is ideal for development, testing, and local database management.

 ## Features